 You might think that if your student goes away to school and doesn’t take a car, you can drop them from your auto policy and save some extra money.
-But what if they comes back for Christmas break and wants the car to visit friends?
+But what if they come back for Christmas break and want the car to visit friends?
 Or, what if they are away at college and their friends ask him to be a “designated driver” one evening?

 If your student doesn’t take a car to school, we recommend that you keep him listed on the policy for a number of reasons:

 - They’ll be fully protected if they return home for a weekend visit and wants to drive.

 - They will have insurance protection when they’re driving a friend’s car while away, and that vehicle isn’t adequately insured.

 - Even if they don’t take a car to school, they’ll be fully protected if they’re hit by a car while walking or bicycling, or while being a passenger in somebody else’s car.

 - Keeping them on your auto policy maintains continuous insurance coverage, which may be beneficial when they get their own auto insurance policy.

 If your student takes a car to school, she or he can still remain on your auto policy.
 In fact, your child should, since it is usually much more expensive for young drivers and students to have their own policy.
 Be sure to notify us about the new garaging address: Not only do insurance companies prefer that, but it may also save you money, particularly if your student attends college in a less populated area.

 Full-time college or university students can usually remain covered on their parents’ auto policy if their primary address is the parents’ house, even if they attend college out of state.
 Make sure that the policy meets the minimum auto liability requirements.